values shutterstock_1303124506 smaller

 What you’ll do instead is divide your attention and do a lesser job of both tasks.

-Identify the very first step in accomplishing your goals based on Step 5 and focus only on that step to start.
+Identify the very first step in accomplishing your goals and focus only on that step to start.

 That’s how I paid off $400,000 in two years and built a seven-figure net worth – one small step at a time.